Pupmos/atom-2-0-whitepaper/whitepaper.md

 from each consumer chain will be sent to the Cosmos Hub’s distribution module, paying to secure all chains and replacing the current issuance subsidy.
 Figure 6: Interchain Security replaces issuance as a means of incentivizing validators and delegators.
-If the stake ratio ever drops below , issuance will revert to the original issuance model until the ratio returns to or higher.
-Issuance not directed to the distribution module is directed to the Cosmos Hub Treasury, a new capital pool managed by domain-specific councils to fund public goods and grow a resilient interchain.
+If the stake ratio ever drops below 2/3, issuance will revert to the original issuance model until the ratio returns to 2/3 or higher.
+Issuance not directed to the distribution module is directed to the Cosmos Hub Treasury, a new capital pool managed by domainspecific councils to fund public goods and grow a resilient interchain.
 The anticipated global fee module will add a whitelist of accepted tokens with corresponding fee minimums that will be maintained by Cosmos Hub governance.
 While serviceable in the short-term, governance-determined pricing for every accepted token is cumbersome and prone to resource mispricing, particularly as the whitelist grows.
 Instead, governance should set a single ATOM floor fee, while the base fee is algorithmically priced in response to demand.
 Exchange rates obtained from trust-minimized oracles may then be used to automatically update the corresponding price for all remaining whitelisted tokens.
-The Cosmos v1.0 11
+The Cosmos v1.1 11
 Hub governance may then elect to use infrastructure provided by the Allocator in order to periodically auction collected fees into a target currency, ATOM, or stablecoins before tokens are sent to the distribution module.